masikol/barapost/README.md

 ## FAST5 untwisting

 The problem is following: basecallers (popular Guppy, in particular) often missasign names of input FAST5 and output FASTQ files.
-In result, source **FAST5** and basecalled **FASTQ** files **contain different reads**.
+In result, source **FAST5** and basecalled **FASTQ** files **contain different reads** although their names match one another.
 Therefore, straitforward sorting of FAST5 files, that relies on names of "corresponding" FASTQ files (that have ondergone taxonomic annotation) is, in general, impossible.

 In fastQA-sorter.py, this issue is solved by developing a "FAST5 untwisting" procedure (it can be enabled by specifying `-u` flag).